 Additionally, HHS remains equally committed to the full and meaningful implementation of EEO policies for all HHS employees and applicants consistent with applicable federal civil rights laws.
 Keeping this commitment will ensure HHS prevents, stops, and remedies all forms of discrimination or harassment that may occur within HHS.
 Examples of prohibited conduct include: making abusive, derisive, profane, or harassing statements; using epithets or slurs; engaging in stereotyping or intimidating acts; making or sharing racially derisive social media posts; and circulating or posting of written or graphic materials that show hostility toward individuals regardless of their protected status.

 Managers and supervisors are expected to respond appropriately to allegations of discrimination or harassment and are required to uphold governing laws, regulations, and this policy.
 They must ensure that workplace discrimination or harassment is not tolerated and is corrected before it becomes severe or pervasive.
 Therefore, managers and supervisors will complete periodic required training to ensure they clearly understand their roles and responsibilities in addressing and eliminating all forms of discrimination or harassment.

 Employees who believe they are experiencing unlawful discrimination or harassment should bring their concerns to the attention of their supervisor, a member of their management team, or to their servicing EEO office.
-Additionally, retaliation in any form against an employee who reports unlawful discrimination or harassment is strictly prohibited.
-All employees and applicants must be able to exercise their right to elect the EEO process, oppose discriminatory practices, and engage in whistleblowing or exercise any other appeal right provided by law without fear of retaliation.
+Additionally, retaliation in any form against an employee who reports unlawful discrimination or harassment is strictly prohibited as HHS will not tolerate workplace harassment or reprisal against anyone who engages in protected activity.